 3 Zoo Aviaries Keep Toddlers Interested (…while you rest)

-There are 3 large aviaries at the San Diego Zoo where your kiddos can watch brightly colored birds fly by you instead of you walking to them.
+There are 3 large aviaries at the San Diego Zoo where your kiddos can watch brightly colored birds fly to you instead of you walking to them.
 That means you can sit and relax.
 Maybe lift an arm occasionally to point out a toucan’s big yellow and orange bill.

 Even better is the chance to point out monkeys to your moppet.
 Parker Aviary has two beautiful Golden Lion Tamarins scampering about.
 It’s also lushly planted with tropical foliage and stays cool in the summertime.
 You’ll love it and it will keep your youngster occupied while you take a breather.